during this time of uncertainty and change, it seems that so many people are finding themselves at a crossroads in their lives.

 How often have we looked back, and realized that if certain events that at the time, seemed utterly awful and confronting had not occurred, then the next set of events could simply not have happened?
 They didn’t exist or were not available to us at the time.
 That book had not been published, that offer or opportunity had not arrived in front of us, or that person was not in our lives.
 The door wasn’t yet open.
 We were not ready for that experience.

 The extent to which we try to engineer and control our lives is also the extent to which we have to deal with disappointment and frustrations.
 We create our own expectations of ourselves or worse, we allow others to impose theirs on us.
 So what is the difference between letting go and giving up?
 Between surrender and defeat, between acceptance and absolving?

-‘Giving up’ is just a position, a reaction or a refusal to relinquish an illusion of control.
-We can have aspirations, ambitions, goals, and desires, but in the end, life is chaotic.
-It is stormy and unpredictable.
+Giving up is just a position.
+It’s a reaction to disappointment, or a refusal to relinquish the illusion of control.
+We can have aspirations, ambitions, goals, and desires, but in the end, life is chaotic – stormy and unpredictable.
 Sometimes, when the clouds part we find ourselves in uncharted territory.
-We must learn to let go and trust in our ship to ride the waves of the next tempest as we strengthen the hull and learn to better navigate with our own inner compass and our true North Star by seeing not just where we are headed, but from where we have come.
+This is where we can learn to let go and trust in our ship.
+To ride the waves of the next tempest.
+We learn to better navigate with our own inner compass and our true North Star by seeing not just where we are headed, but from where we have come.